-Hip Hop Abs – This predecessor to INSANITY takes jumping out of the equation, combining basic hip hop (you don’t need to know how to dance) and a lot of ab and hip work in the entry-level weight loss program.
+Hip Hop Abs – This predecessor to INSANITY takes jumping out of the equation, combining basic hip-hop (you don’t need to know how to dance) and a lot of ab and hip work in this entry-level weight-loss program.

 Body Beast – Controlled weight training is a great way to change your body composition without putting a lot of stress on your knees.
 If you want to lose weight, don’t follow the “bodybuilding” focus of the nutrition guide.
 You can both lose weight and strengthen your knees effectively pumping iron with Sagi.